Leoj73/Leoj73/README.md

 👋 Hi, I'm Leonardo

-💻 IT student interested in **software development, networking, and technology**.
+💻 IT student interested in **software development, networking, and technology.

-🌐 Interested in **computer networks, infrastructure, and cybersecurity**.
+🌐 Interested in **computer networks, infrastructure, and cybersecurity.

 ---